PyRigi/PyRigi/doc/development/howto/database.md

 We store the {prf:ref}`maximum rigid dimension <def-max-rigid-dimension>`.
 Hence, a graph is $d$-rigid if and only if $d$ is at most the stored value.
+Complete graphs, which are rigid in every dimension, are stored as $-1$ (since $-1$ is not a valid rigidity dimension, this sentinel is unambiguous).

 (encoding-min-rigidity)=
 ### Minimal rigidity